-- Using the list of words, talk about what they mean and find examples of when the young person has shown these characteristics.
-Some of the words or concepts may be new, the practitioner should tease out the young person's understanding. - Are there any characteristics that you would add to the list? - Identify the ones that are important for the young person things they have or are, and things they would like to develop further.
+- Using the list of characteristics, talk about what they mean and find examples of when the young person has shown them. - Are there any characteristics that you would add to the list? - Identify characteristics that are important for the young person things they have or are, and things they would like to develop further.